Famous people and celebrities born in February 1941

 Indigenous Canadian singer-songwriter, activist, and educator known for her powerful folk music, indigenous rights advocacy, and significant contributions to Native American representation in arts.

-Dominican politician who served as the 52nd President of the Dominican Republic from 2000 to 2004, representing the Dominican Revolutionary Party.
+Dominican politician who served as the 52nd President of the Dominican Republic from 2000 to 2004.

 - Feb.
 25 David Puttnam